-When you figure that out, write it down,
+When you figure that out write it down,he said.

 I laughed when you said, “Write it down.”

 You have no idea.
-Behind pages and screens I hide, safe at last to distill my thoughts into carefully crafted scripts.
-The words form a wall, my own personal fortress – the one place I can be truly me, whether anyone else understands or not.
+Behind countless scrawled journals and screens I hide, safe to distill my thoughts into carefully crafted scripts.
+My words form a wall, my own personal fortress – the one place I can be truly me, whether anyone else understands who sits behind it or not.

 With you I force myself to speak, an attempt to be done with hiding.
-This time I will see, hear, know what comes of my words.
-The relationship that cannot bear the weight of them is a mirage, an oasis shimmering in the distance with only the empty promise of connection.
+This time I will see, hear, know what comes of my words in the context of us.
+The relationship that cannot bear the sound of them is a mirage, an oasis shimmering in the distance with only the empty promise of connection.

-words too heavy float like boulders in my mind i fear the fall of their weight on ears too fragile
+words too heavy float like boulders in my mind i fear the weight of their fall on ears too fragile

 Most often the words will not come.
-When they do, the anticipation of possible outcomes catch them in my throat.
+When they do, the anticipation of possible outcomes stop them in my throat.
 I watch you do it too, ill-prepared for the vulnerability that revelation invites.

 But what if the fear is a lie, the mere shadow of a monster cast by our own egos upon that flat featureless expanse of time we see stretched out before us?
 Unlike Pan, we reject it, content to let it drag along behind, weighing us down with the burden of truths we are unwilling to face in the glaring light of context.